andrewacashner/hearingfaithms/chapters/chapter-3.md

 Likewise, Padilla's metamusical conceits play on the musical terms in the most literal sense, realizing the solmization syllables in several ways at the same time (music example `ref:music:Padilla-Voces-alamire`).
-Both Altus I and Tenor I sing the word *a* on the pitch known as *A (la, mi, re)* (m.
-67).
+Both Altus I and Tenor I sing the word *a* (m.
+67) on the pitch known by its Guidonian syllables as *A (la, mi, re)*.
 On the words *la mi re* (mm.
 68--69), the Tiple I (boy treble) sings the pitches D--C♯--D, which could plausibly be sung to those syllables.
 In the soft hexachord (which starts on F) the D would in fact be *la*.
 The written sharp on C would alter it to a *mi* in *musica ficta*.
-The final D could be *re* in the natural hexachord (which starts on C).
+The final D could be *re* in the natural hexachord (which starts on C); thus, Padilla has spelled out *A la mi re*.
 On the same words, the Tenor sings D--A--D: this would be *la--mi* in the soft hexachord, then *re* in the natural hexachord.
 At the end of this phrase (m.
-72), all three voices sing the word *mi* by literally "putting their eyes on *mi*: the Tiple and Tenor sing *mi* on A (in the soft hexachord) and the Altus sings *mi* on E (in the natural hexachord).
+72), all three voices sing the word *mi* by literally "putting their eyes on *mi*": the Tiple and Tenor sing *mi* on A (in the soft hexachord) and the Altus sings *mi* on E (in the natural hexachord).

 (insert music example `ref:music:Padilla-Voces-alamire`) `label:music:Padilla-Voces-alamire`

-Guidonian solmization was still a fundamental part of Spanish theory treatises through the eighteenth century, and were used frequently enough that they came to be used as the Spanish names for pitch-classes in the seven-note scale.
+Guidonian solmization was still a fundamental part of Spanish theory treatises through the eighteenth century, and were used frequently enough that they later came to be used as the Spanish names for pitch-classes in the seven-note scale (for example, *sol* today is always the note G, which was historically *sol* in the natural hexachord).
-The prevalence of solmization practice is evidenced by both books intended for specialists (Cerone) and those for beginners, such as the 1677 guitar primer of Lucas Ruiz de Ribayaz, as well as student notebooks in manuscript.
+The prevalence of solmization practice is evidenced by books intended for specialists (Cerone) and those for beginners, such as the 1677 guitar primer of Lucas Ruiz de Ribayaz, as well as student notebooks in manuscript.
 [@Ruiz:Luz; examples of manuscript student notebooks are in E-Bbc: M732/13--16;